Days until the

 • Google/Alphabet: 32:1 ratio (median employee makes $331,894) — exempt

-• Amazon: 43:1 ratio — exempt (but see below)
+• Amazon: 43:1 ratio (source: AFL-CIO) — exempt (but see below)

-• Meta/Facebook: 65:1 ratio (median employee makes ~$379,000) — exempt
+• Meta/Facebook: 65:1 ratio, median employee makes ~$379K (source: Nasdaq) — exempt

 • Walgreens: 410:1 ratio — 801% tax increase

-• Kroger (Foods Co): 457:1 ratio (median employee makes $34,213) — 801% tax increase
+• Kroger (Foods Co): 457:1 ratio, median employee makes $34,213 (source: AFL-CIO) — 801% tax increase

-• Albertsons/Safeway: ~506:1 ratio (median employee makes ~$31,781) — 794% tax increase
+• Albertsons/Safeway: ~506:1 ratio, median employee makes ~$31,781 (source: Salary.com) — 794% tax increase

-• Starbucks: 6,666:1 ratio (median employee makes $14,674) — 797% tax increase
+• Starbucks: 6,666:1 ratio, median employee makes $14,674 (source: AFL-CIO) — 797% tax increase

-• Lowe's: 659:1 ratio (median employee makes $30,606) — 797% tax increase
+• Lowe's: 659:1 ratio, median employee makes $30,606 (source: AFL-CIO) — 797% tax increase

 Amazon's low ratio deserves a closer look.
 Their CEO received no new stock grants in 2024, which artificially deflated his reported compensation.
 In 2021, when the CEO received stock grants, Amazon's ratio was 6,474:1.
 Also note that Whole Foods is folded into Amazon's numbers, so while Safeway will have to raise prices to compete, Whole Foods gets exempted.
 The Dodd-Frank formula is easy to game if you structure executive pay the right way.

-In other words, a tax marketed as going after overpaid tech CEOs would actually exempt tech companies and hit grocery stores, coffee shops, pharmacies, and retailers with an ~800% tax increase.
+In other words, a tax marketed as going after overpaid tech executives would actually exempt tech companies and hit grocery stores, coffee shops, pharmacies, and retailers with an ~800% tax increase.
 Companies get a lower tax bill for paying their median employee $332K than for paying them $31K.

 Consider what this means in practice.
 Grocery stores operate on net profit margins of 1–3% — in 2023, the industry average was just 1.6%.
-An ~800% increase in this tax doesn't leave room for absorbing the cost, instead companies have exactly two options: raise prices or leave the market.
+An ~800% tax increase doesn't leave room for absorbing the cost, instead companies have exactly two options: raise prices or leave the market.
 So what do you think Safeway does?
 Raise prices and lose all their customers to Whole Foods, or leave the market entirely?
 We think there will be a lot more empty storefronts in San Francisco if this passes.

 We understand the need for revenue.
 Federal Medicaid cuts from H.R.
 1 are real and will cost San Francisco over $300M per year.
 But a poorly designed tax is worse than no tax at all.
 An ~800% rate increase across all brackets is extreme.